The Afterparty (TV series): Release

 The Afterparty premiered on January 28, 2022.
-The second season is scheduled to premiere on April 28, 2023, with the first two episodes available immediately and one new episode debuting on a weekly basis until the season finale on June 23, 2023.
+The second season premiered on July 12, 2023, which was pushed back from its original date of April 28, 2023, with the first two episodes available immediately and one new episode debuting on a weekly basis until the season finale.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported an 89% approval rating with an average rating of 7.6/10, based on 62 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 90% approval rating with an average rating of 7.6/10 for season one, based on 69 critic reviews.
 The website's critics consensus reads, "The Afterparty sometimes strains to keep the jamboree of yuks going, but its ambitious melding of genres and extensive guest list of actors make for a worthwhile nightcap."
 Metacritic, which uses a weighted average, assigned a score of 72 out of 100 based on 26 critics, indicating "generally favorable reviews".

+Rotten Tomatoes holds a 95% approval rating with an average rating of 7.4/10 for season two, based on 38 critic reviews.
+The website's critics consensus states, "The Afterparty welcomes in a mostly new cast and keeps things festive with its enduringly clever Rashomon-style format, stirring up an entertainment that viewers won't want to end."
+Metacritic assigned a score of 74 out of 100 based on 14 critics, indicating "generally favorable reviews".